 If you and your lawyer don’t get along or communicate well, you are starting the divorce process at a disadvantage.

 “It’s very important to find an attorney who has good communication skills,” says Formosa.
-She adds that you want an attorney with whom you feel comfortable talking.
+Find an attorney with whom you feel comfortable talking, she adds.
 “Divorce is a very personal thing,” she says.
 “If you hide things from your attorney because you don’t feel comfortable talking to them, they won’t be able to litigate your case as effectively.
 This could cost you money down the line.”

 12. Don’t take emotional issues to your attorney